mre/endler.dev/content/2025/paolo/index.md

 Within a few weeks, Paolo's phone stopped ringing.
 People were calling Mario instead because he did quicker, cheaper work.
-Some of Paolo's old customers even told him he was "old-fashioned" and "out of touch."
+Some of Paolo's old customers told him he was "old-fashioned" and "out of touch."

 In the past, none of his customers had ever complained about his work.
 He always took time to do things right.
 He would check every joint, seal every pipe, and make sure everything was perfect before leaving.
-Sometimes he noticed other problems that needed fixing, like a leaking faucet, and he would offer to fix those too.
+Sometimes he noticed other problems that needed fixing and he would offer to fix those too.

 Then one day, he got a call from an old customer.
 It was an emergency.
 The pipes in the restaurant were leaking and they needed help fast.
-Paolo rushed to the restaurant and found a mess.
+Paolo rushed over and found a mess.
-He quickly got to work, using his tools and skills to fix the problem.
+He got to work and fixed the problem.
-The owner was very grateful.

 "We just got it fixed the other day!"
 When Paolo asked who did the work, the owner said it was Mario.

-From that day on, more and more people called Paolo.
+From that day on, more people called Paolo.
 They all had problems after working with Mario and the machine.
-On closer inspection, Paolo kept finding the same mistakes: pipes not properly sealed, joints not aligned correctly, leaks that were only temporarily fixed with instant glue.
+Paolo kept finding the same mistakes: pipes not properly sealed, joints not aligned correctly, leaks temporarily fixed with instant glue.
-Sometimes the machine would even add extra parts: pipes that ended nowhere, or valves that didn't connect to anything.
+Sometimes the machine would add extra parts: pipes that ended nowhere, valves that didn't connect to anything.
 Over time, Paolo recognized these as signs of the machine at work.

-Paolo realized that while the machine was fast, it wasn't perfect.
-He called Mario and told him what he'd found.
+Paolo called Mario and told him what he'd found.
 Mario knew about the issues: "I told it to fix it, but it didn't work right.
 Even when I asked multiple times and was very polite."
 And worse: "One time I looked away for a moment and the machine started remodeling the bathroom!
 It added a new sink that wasn't there before."